Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 A good quality micro USB cable that can do data transfer.
 Be aware that some cables (especially cheap ones) are wired for _power only_, meaning you won't be able to connect to your pi during the initial setup.
 I highly recommend you get a higher quality cable, both from a durability and reliability standpoint, and from the "being able to transfer data" standpoint.
 You can get them from Amazon for around 5-10$ depending on the brand, I can recommend Amazon Basics, Vention and Ugreen.

 Lastly, you'd want to get yourself a power bank, or a battery bank.
 It doesn't really matter which one, you only need standard USB output that can deliver about 1-1.5A, which most power banks can do.
 Obviously, the higher the capacity (measured in mAh), the longer you can pwn.
-Neat features may come with the power bank such as being able to charge the power bank while using it which is good for car deployments.
-But that depends on you.
-I can recommend brands like Ugreen, Baseus, Xiaomi, Anker and Viking.
+Neat features may come with the power bank such as being able to charge the power bank while using it, which is good for car deployments, but that depends on you.
+I can recommend brands like Ugreen, Baseus, Xiaomi, Anker and Viking for power banks.

 Optionally, if you dont have a case, get yourself a rubber band or two, so you can put together the pi on your powerbank.